My Mission Is To Help You Become A More Musical And Confident Drummer.

 However, there are countless resources that can optimize your path.
 And many are out there, available.
 Today with the Internet there is such a wealth of information that nothing is out of reach.
 Just type stuff on a search engine and see the results.
 But the problem is exactly that.
 Information has a limit: it’s not knowledge.
 Organized information is knowledge.
 Unorganized information is often confusing, misleading, contradictory, and ends up in vicious circles where one only gets more clueless.
 Sometimes it can be discouraging, and this is the downside of that wonderful tool that is the Internet.

 That’s where Confident Drummer can be a very valuable resource.
 About ten years ago I did a little experiment and published a couple of online methods, which did very well, although I had made a few mistakes along the way.
-That experience taught me how to organize the knowledge, experience and wisdom gained in over two decades of hard work, and the best ways to summarize it and make it so accessible that anybody can find the answers he or she is looking for, saving years of time.
+That experience taught me how to organize the knowledge, experience and wisdom gained in over two decades of hard work.
+I’ve learned the best ways to summarize it and make it so accessible that anybody can find the answers he or she is looking for, saving years of time.
 Based on the feedback I got, a few years ago I decided to take it to the next level and commit my energies to creating quality content, to contribute to the drummer community.
 This is how the Confident Drummer project was born.

 For instance, let’s take the topic of gospel chops and fast complex phrasing.
 10 years ago I was stunned by the fact that no one had ever written a detailed method on the subject, on what drum chops are and how to study them, in a clear, progressive, complete volume.
 It’s been 10 years and it still doesn’t exist!
 Yet it’s one of the hottest topics among drummers.
 As I said before, of course there are countless videos that explain specific licks: on one website you find a transcription, somewhere else a page of exercises.
 There are hundreds of drummers who play them incredibly well.
 But there is no exhaustive method that takes you from the basic stuff to the most advanced chops.
 So I decided to put it on the list of things that had to be done.